-Every school is required to have a teacher who is responsible for Special Educational Needs; usually referred to as a SENCO.
-The Special Educational Needs Coordinator will work closely with parents, teachers, support staff and other agencies to ensure that the child’s needs are met through appropriate support and high quality teaching.
+Every school is required to have a teacher who is responsible for SEND; usually referred to as a Special Educational Needs Coordinator (SENCO).
+They will work closely with parents, teachers, support staff and other agencies to ensure that the child’s needs are met through the right support and high quality teaching.
 To find out the name of the SENCO, contact the school.

 When a child finishes school, they may choose to continue their education at a college of Further Education or at university.
 In this section you will also find information from colleges and universities about how they support learners with additional needs.